JeffreyZhuang/Autopilot-documentation/README.md

 - **Stabilized:** The pilot directly commands the roll and pitch angle.
 Thrust is directly set by the pilot.

 **Auto Modes**
-- **Takeoff:** The throttle is set to the takeoff thrust and the plane holds a 10 degree pitch angle.
-Once the altitude is above the takeoff altitude threshold, the plane switches to cruise mode.
+- **Takeoff:** The throttle is set to the takeoff thrust and the plane holds a pitch angle TAKEOFF_PTCH.
+Once the altitude is above the takeoff altitude threshold TAKEOFF_ALT, the plane switches to cruise mode.
 - **Cruise:** Waypoint following
 - **Land:**